top of page

 Closing Notes

 Some of these things may not apply to your business right now, and that's ok.
-Your brand book is meant to be a living document that grows with your brand.
+Your brand book is meant to be a living document that grows with your brand (are you sick of hearing me say 'living document' yet?).
 It should be what you need it it be.
-Even if you're a small business, it can be helpful to create one, even if only to clarify your mission and standards for yourself.
-Begin with the basics—define your mission, vision, and core values.
-Identify key visual elements and messaging pillars.
-As your business evolves, so can your brand book.
+Even if you're a small business, it can be helpful to create one, if only to clarify your mission and standards for yourself.

 As you scale and your business grows, having this piece in position can help to keep you on track and focused - and when you're ready to start working with web designers or social media marketers, it'll be really nice to have a single document to send them when they ask for your branding instead of having to assemble something on the fly.